juancoariza/IntegrationTrigProject/README.md

   - General Class:
   The class [AngleRadianConverter] has a private field, a public getter/setter, and two methods.

+  - String Manipulation:
+  *Note: currently, there's only one modifier type for strings in the form of substring(), located at [TrigonometryUserInteraction], lines 74 - 75, among other places.
+I will add more before the Final PSI *

+  - Casting:
+  An example of casting can be found at [AngleRadianConverter], lines 22 - 25.

+  - Declaring a Method:
+  Example at [TrigonometryUserInteraction], line 74.

  PSI 2 Inspection Requirements
   - Accessing all Fields and Methods of Object: